Apply Now

 Remember

-• The best source of information during a thunderstorm is your local news, radio stations, and any NOAA Weather Radio.
+• The best source of information during a thunderstorm is your local news, radio stations and any NOAA Weather Radio.

 • The 30/30 lightning safety rule: go indoors if, after seeing lightning, you cannot count to 30 before hearing thunder.
 Stay indoors for 30 minutes after hearing the last clap of thunder.

 Severe thunderstorms are generally small in size affecting a limited geographical area.
-Each thunderstorm has the potential to produce lightning, high winds, hail, and/or tornadoes.
+Each thunderstorm has the potential to produce lightning, high winds, hail and/or tornadoes.
 Heavy rains associated with these storms can cause localized flooding.
 All thunderstorms are potentially dangerous.

 A severe thunderstorm watch means that storms are possible in the area.
 Remain alert for approaching storms and have the ability to receive emergency weather notifications.